 Brasov to Bran Castle by taxi

 If you don’t fancy being cooped up on a public bus, there is also the option to take a taxi to Bran Castle.
 Of course, a taxi is going to cost a lot more than the 8 Lei ($1.86) bus ride.
 The distance from Brasov to Bran is just 28 km, so the taxi fare shouldn’t cost too much.
 We didn’t take a taxi, so we are unable to give you an accurate quote based on our personal experience, but after much research, it seems that the average price is around $30 one-way.
 We recommend asking the staff at your accommodation for the best prices and the best taxi companies.
-Staff at your hostel should be able to help you book a taxi.
+The staff at your hostel should be able to help you book a taxi.

 Entrance and prices to Bran Castle